Through our programs, Teach Plus works with hundreds of teachers every year across the country to advance education policy and practice.

 Training teachers as advocates to ensure that New Mexico teachers and students thrive

-The New Mexico Teaching Policy Fellowship is a highly selective leadership opportunity for outstanding teachers looking to deepen their knowledge of education policy and gain a voice in decisions that affect students and the teaching profession.
+- A highly selective leadership opportunity for outstanding New Mexico teachers looking to deepen their knowledge of education policy and gain a voice in decisions that affect students and the teaching profession.

 How does it work?

-Teach Plus recruits and selects New Mexico Teaching Policy Fellows from across the state to participate in a selective cohort experience.
-You will become part of a larger movement of teacher leadership while learning how to mobilize your peers around critical issues impacting students and the teaching profession.
-Teach Plus will work to bridge the gap between teachers and key stakeholders and policymakers in New Mexico.
+Teach Plus recruits and selects New Mexico Teaching Policy Fellows from across the state to participate in the cohort experience.
+You will become part of a larger movement of teacher leadership and help mobilize your peers around top issues impacting the teaching profession in New Mexico.
+Teach Plus works with key stakeholders and policymakers to join the conversation.

-- I am a current teacher of record or serve an instructional role in a school with at least three full years of teaching experience by August 2016
+- Be a current teacher of record with at least two (2) full years of teaching experience by September 2017

-- I have a track record of success teaching students in New Mexico
+- Have a track record of success teaching students in New Mexico

-- I am ready to dedicate my time and passion to learning about policy and advocating on behalf of changes that impact my students
+- Be ready to dedicate your time and passion to learning about policy and advocating on behalf of changes that impact high-needs students

 Part 1 – Written Application

-The written application asks you to complete general demographic information, short responses and provide contact information for two professional references (letters of reference are not required).
-Written applications will be accepted on a rolling basis until 11:59pm on September 9, 2016.
+The written application asks you to complete general demographic information, short responses and provide contact information for two professional references (letters of reference are not required.)
+Applications are due July 10, 2017.

 Part 2 – Interview